rubrikinc/rubrik-powershell-sdk/docs/powershell/outputs/O365TeamsChannel.md

 ### O365TeamsChannel
 - id: System.String
+  - The Rubrik ID of Microsoft 365 Teams channel.
 - naturalId: System.String
+  - The natural ID of Microsoft 365 Teams channel.
 - name: System.String
+  - Display name of the channel.
 - folderId: System.String
+  - The ID of SharePoint folder of the channel.
 - folderName: System.String
+  - The name of SharePoint folder of the channel.
 - membershipType: ChannelMembershipType
   - The membership type of the channel.
+- isArchived: System.Boolean
+  - Specifies whether the channel is relic or not.